Boguchar: Administrative and municipal status

 Within the framework of administrative divisions, Boguchar serves as the administrative center of Bogucharsky District.
 As an administrative division, it is incorporated within Bogucharsky District as Boguchar Urban Settlement.
 As a municipal division, this administrative unit also has urban settlement status and is a part of Bogucharsky Municipal District.

 Military

-Elements of the 3rd Motor Rifle Division of the Russian Ground Forces are based here, part of the 20th Guards Combined Arms Army, Western Military District.
+Boguchar is home to elements of the 3rd Motor Rifle Division of the Russian Ground Forces.
+These units are part of the 20th Guards Combined Arms Army, Western Military District.